vuejs/vue-cli/docs/config/README.md

 - Type: `string`
 - Default: `'dist'`

   The directory where the production build files will be generated in when running `vue-cli-service build`.
-Note the target directory will be removed before building (this behavior can be disabled by passing `--no-clean` when building).
+Note the target directory contents will be removed before building (this behavior can be disabled by passing `--no-clean` when building).

   ::: tip
   Always use `outputDir` instead of modifying webpack `output.path`.